To achieve breakthrough innovation, you shouldn’t limit yourself to any of these frameworks but rather use all three…and possibly more.

 Think framework of frameworks

-While each of the frameworks above overlap, each has a specific superpower that tends to stands out above the others.
+While the frameworks above overlap, each has a specific superpower that stands out above the others.

 So at LEANSTACK, we decided to curate these superpowers into a new framework of frameworks: The Continuous Innovation Framework.